prestonlab/tesser_successor/README.md

+## Code for implementing the Successor Representation model on the Tesser fMRI study data

 All code libraries for reading in behavioral data and simulations should be under tesser (e.g., `from tesser import network`).
 Notebooks can be placed in the main directory.
 Notebooks should generally not have function definitions; instead, add a function to the relevant module and import that module in your notebook.

 Module purposes: